 Increasing demand for online deliveries, shorter delivery cycles, growing competition, shrinking margins and ensuring better customer service are some of the major drivers that are pushing enterprises across industries to make logistics management efficient.
-Having said that, if the pursuit of achieving efficient logistics management is not powered by modern technologies or digital tools, chances of failure grow multifold.
+Having said that, if achieving efficient logistics management is not powered by modern technologies or digital tools, chances of failure grow multifold.

 What is logistics management?

 Logistics management includes multiple processes that ensure seamless movement of goods, freight, parcels, raw materials, finished inventory and packages from its point of origin to end-customers.
 These processes can be both automated and manual depending on the digital maturity of an enterprise.
 Modern and efficient logistics management, armed with technologies like Artificial Intelligence, Machine Learning, Predictive Intelligence, the Internet of Things (IoT) among others, empower businesses to discover new revenue streams, boost delivery profitability and generate delightful customer experiences.
 Logistics management is a core component of Supply Chain Management (SCM).

 SCM is a series of interconnected activities related to the transformation and transition of raw materials into finished goods until they reach the consumer.
 SCM takes care of the entire process of buying, supplying, manufacturing, and selling, while logistics bridges the gap between among different segments.
 SCM gives companies a substantial competitive advantage through efficiency.

 Logistics also involves other activities like warehousing, protective packing, order fulfilment, stock control, maintenance of equilibrium between demand and supply, and stock management.